lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 ## In Web Linking # {#web-linking}

 {{Section 6 of RFC9668}} defines a number of target attributes that can be used in a web link {{RFC8288}} with resource type "core.edhoc" (see {{Section 10.10 of RFC9528}}).
-This is the case, e.g., when using a link-format document {{RFC6690}} describing EDHOC resources at a server, when EDHOC is transferred over CoAP {{RFC7252}} as defined in {{Section A.2 of RFC9528}}.
+This is the case, e.g., when using a CoRE link-format document {{RFC6690}} describing EDHOC resources at a server, when EDHOC is transferred over CoAP {{RFC7252}} as defined in {{Section A.2 of RFC9528}}.
 This allows a client to obtain relevant information about the EDHOC application profile(s) to be used with a certain EDHOC resource.

 In the same spirit, this section defines the following additional parameter, which can be optionally specified as a target attribute with the same name in the link to the respective EDHOC resource, or among the filter criteria in a discovery request from a client.